VK (service): Censorship

 On 24 May 2013, it was reported in the media that the site had been mistakenly put on a list of websites banned by the Russian government.
 Some critics have accused the blacklist as the latest in a series of suspicious incidents to have happened to the website in recent months as a way for the Russian government to increase their stake in, and control of the site.

 On 18 November 2013, following an order from the Court of Rome, VK was blocked in Italy after a complaint from Medusa Film stating that it was hosting an illegal copy of one of its films.
 However, in April 2015, the site was reopened for Italian users and its mobile app is available on both the App Store and Google Play.

 In January 2016, China banned VKontakte, claiming that it was manipulating web content and cooperating with the Kremlin.
 According to Russia's media watchdog, the network estimates around 300,000 users based in China.
 As of 14 February 2018, China authorities unblocked VKontakte and it was fully accessible in the country.

 In May 2017, Ukrainian President Petro Poroshenko signed a decree to impose a ban on Mail.ru and its widely used social networks including VKontakte and Odnoklassniki as part of its continued sanctions on Russia for its annexation of Crimea and involvement in the war in Donbas.
 Reporters Without Borders condemned the ban, calling it a "disproportionate measure that seriously undermines the Ukrainian people's right to information and freedom of expression."
 VK closed its office in Ukraine's capital Kyiv in June 2017.

 In December 2021, VKontakte's CEO, Boris Dobrodeev resigned from his post.
 Reuters linked Dobrodeev's resignation to the acquisition of VK's majority interest by two state-owned companies that happened the same month.
 According to one analyst, the state consolidation of VKontakte would cause greater censorship by the government.

 On 12 May 2022, in connection with the sanctions imposed by the European Union (EU), NEPLP decided to limit the activity of "VKontakte" ("vk.com"), "Odnoklassniki" ("ok.ru") and "Moy Mir" ("my.mail.ru") social medias in Latvia.
 The decision was made because NEPLP has evidence that the platforms are owned and controlled by Yury Kovalchuk and Vladimir Kiriyenko.
 The mentioned persons are subject to EU sanctions in connection with undermining the territorial integrity, sovereignty and independence of Ukraine.

-After the Russian military invasion of Ukraine, on 26 September 2022, the VK application (as well as other applications of the holding services) was removed from the Apple App Store due to international sanctions.
+After the Russian invasion of Ukraine, on 26 September 2022, the VK application (as well as other applications of the holding services) was removed from the Apple App Store due to international sanctions.
 On 28 September, the Russian communications regulator Roskomnadzor issued a statement demanding an explanation for the removal of the VK application from the App Store.
 CEO Vladimir Kiriyenko was sanctioned by the United States, India, Canada, United Kingdom, European Union, Japan, Australia and various countries.